Bom-Bane's: Jane Bom-Bane

 Jane Bom-Bane was born Jane Bayley in Leek, Staffordshire.
-After moving to and growing up in Coventry, she became lead singer of the Two-Tone band, the Swinging Cats, who released one single, 'Mantovani'.
-In the 90s, she went solo, playing the harmonium and singing her own songs, while wearing a selection of mechanical hats, which 'light up and turn and move in various ways'.
+After moving to and growing up in Coventry, she became lead singer of the Swinging Cats, a Two-Tone band that released one single, "Mantovani."
+In the 90s, she went solo, playing the harmonium, singing her own songs, and wearing a selection of mechanical hats that "light up and turn and move in various ways."
 A typical hat takes the form of an animated goldfish bowl.
-World's Weirdest Restaurants presenter Bob Blumer described her hats as 'part genius and part outsider art.
+World's Weirdest Restaurants presenter Bob Blumer described her hats as "part genius and part outsider art.
 What I love about the hats is that they are not highly polished, finely tuned specimens.
-They are more like little kinetic high school art projects that sit on your head.'
+They are more like little kinetic high school art projects that sit on your head."

 The idea to open a café came to Bom-Bane while running a monthly musical event in Brighton with Nick Pynn.
-She told Brighton's Source magazine, "I thought, 'Wouldn't it be great to have your harmoniums and your hats in one place, and have a little venue down stairs, have a little café upstairs.'
+She told Brighton's Source magazine, "I thought, 'Wouldn't it be great to have your harmoniums and your hats in one place, and have a little venue downstairs, have a little café upstairs.'
 I thought originally it'd just be me and the café, and play a few songs every now and then.
 It just evolved into what it is now, which is involving lots of other people playing, cinema clubs and all manner of stuff going on."

 The café opened on 1 September 2006.
 Interviewed on the opening's tenth anniversary, Bom-Bane recalled, "I'd never run an eatery before, so the first year of Bom-Bane's was a steep learning curve.
 It wasn't until the second year that I put the music part of the plan into action."

 Performances

 Bom-Bane's the Musical

-The tradition of employing 'singing staff' began when Bom-Bane hired Rosi Lalor and Candy Hilton.
-Bom-Bane told Source magazine: 'Bom-Bane's mark two, in terms of the people who worked here, involved a lovely girl called Rosi and her friend Candy.
+The tradition of employing 'singing staff'. began when Bom-Bane hired Rosi Lalor and Candy Hilton.
+Bom-Bane told Source magazine: quote "Bom-Bane's mark two, in terms of the people who worked here, involved a lovely girl called Rosi and her friend Candy.
 I just thought they were perfect for the place, but both turned out to have amazing voices and were really great at harmonising.
 I thought 'I've got to harness this!'
 And so, that became Bom-Bane's The Musical.
-I wrote all these songs about setting up Bom-Bane's, and the food, and everybody got involved.'
-Bom-Bane's the Musical, which included songs written by Lalor and Hilton, was first performed in the Brighton Fringe Festival in May 2008, and ran over the next two years.
+I wrote all these songs about setting up Bom-Bane's, and the food, and everybody got involved"' Bom-Bane's the Musical, which included songs written by Lalor and Hilton, was first performed in the Brighton Fringe Festival in May 2008, and ran over the next two years.

 Lalor has said it was while working at Bom-Bane's that she "learned how to hold her head up whilst singing her songs.
 Jane also taught her how to enunciate her lyrics properly so that people could understand what she was saying. ('Rosi, you've spent ages writing these beautiful words, people deserve to hear them!')"